Niki182/Waveform-visualizer/README.md

 ---

-The waveform visualizer is a website I made in HTML and JS that is used to see the waveform of the uploaded file in the website.
+The waveform visualizer is a website I made in HTML and JS that is used to view the waveform of the uploaded file on the website.

 ---
 Library used: